 Mentioning people in Airtable resembles the same experience on Facebook and Twitter.
 To mention someone, type the “@” symbol and then select a person from the dialog that appears.
 Mentions work inside long text fields and the comment box of an expanded record.

 When something important happens on Airtable, we let you know through notifications.
-You will be notified when someone shares a Base with you, adds you to a team, or mentions you in a record.
+You will be notified when someone shares a Base with you, adds you to a workspace , or mentions you in a record.
 These alerts are delivered through email, mobile push notifications and the bell-shaped notification icon on the website.

 If you’ve ever tried copy-and-pasting spreadsheet data into an email message, you know how hard it can be.
 Emailing records with Airtable is as simple as selecting the records you want to send, right-clicking to select the “Email records” option, and entering the recipients’ email addresses.